Sports in 2020, a year unlike any other

 While most years are marked by unforgettable games and athletic achievement at the youth level, 2020 will be remembered more for what did not take place.

-As COVID vaccines continue to roll out this month, hope remains high that the new year will restore a sense of normalcy to all aspects of life, including athletics.
+As COVID vaccines continued to roll out in late December, hope remained high that the new year would restore a sense of normalcy to all aspects of life, including athletics.

 Here’s to a happy and healthy 2021.